 While a standard response to substance abuse rehabilitation may provide temporary relief, it’s unlikely to lead to permanent recovery.
 As such, most addiction medicine professionals are now advocating a joint treatment method, targeting both addiction and mental illness simultaneously.
 Rather than treating simply surface symptoms, this form of therapy promotes a comprehensive and well-rounded approach that is designed to target the root of an individual’s challenges.

-At the Florida House Experience, we are dedicated to providing committed, customized care for those facing a dual diagnosis.
-We believe in an integrated approach to treatment that addresses both mental health and substance abuse, creating an environment that is welcoming, comfortable, and effective.
-Our facility is AHCA-certified, meaning that we are equipped to provide a full range of mental health treatments, for those with and without addiction.
+At the FHE Health, we are dedicated to providing committed, customized care for those facing a dual diagnosis.
+We believe in an integrated approach that addresses both mental health and substance abuse treatment, creating an environment that is welcoming, comfortable, and effective.
+Our rehab center is AHCA-certified, meaning that we are equipped to provide a full range of mental health treatments, for those with and without addiction.

 Evaluation from Start to Finish